teor2345/walking-onions-wip/specs/02-endives-and-snips.md

     }

-    ; An indexspec where we're placing routers from the list of ; ENDIVERouterData, index and by their numeric weights.
+    ; An indexspec where we're placing routers from the list of ; ENDIVERouterData index, and by their numeric spans on the index.
-    IndexSpec_Numeric = {
+    IndexSpec_RawNumeric = {
         type: Indextype_RawNumeric,
         ; This index is constructed by taking relays by index from the list ; of ENDIVERouterData, and putting them at a given point in the index.